Scipio456/Network-Recon-1.0/Readme.md

 Simple Port Scanner

-A Python-based port scanner that identifies open TCP and UDP ports on target hosts, mimicking advanced functionality of tools like Nmap.
-Developed as part of MCA cybersecurity coursework to explore network reconnaissance techniques, this tool is designed for educational purposes and demonstrates socket programming, multi-threading, and vulnerability assessment basics.
+A Python-based port scanner designed for educational purposes to demonstrate basic network reconnaissance techniques.
+This tool identifies open TCP ports on a target host, showcasing socket programming and multi-threading concepts.

 Features